Android Gridlayout Example With Recyclerview

 Android ImageView for Gridlayout.
 (Large preview)

-6- Create a new java class and name it (MyAdapter) and make it extends RecyclerView.Adapter.
+6- Create a new java class and name it (MyAdapter) and make it extends RecyclerView.Adapter<PlaceViewHolder>.
 Make sure to implement Recyclerview required methods (onCreateViewHolder(), onBindViewHolder(), and getItemCount()), based on the error that you see below PlaceViewHolder you need to create a new class called (PlaceViewHolder).

 7- Inside PlaceViewHolder class and based on the error you will need to add a default constructor.